Crypto assets

 EU Digital Finance Package

-Crypto assets are currently only subject to EU financial regulation if they qualify as financial instruments, such as securities tokens.
-Utility tokens, stable coins, and e-money-tokens hence may only be caught by the fragmented local laws of the EU Member States, resulting in an uneven playing field considered an obstacle to digitalization and to the success of new technologies in the EU.
-The EU commission published the proposal of a legislative package on the digitalization of the financial sector, dealing with crypto assets and market infrastructure.
-Parts of it are available as draft bills, only, other parts have already been enacted.
-The package primarily consists of the following regulations:
+Crypto-assets used to be subject to EU financial regulatory requirements only if they qualify as financial instruments, such as security tokens.
+Other crypto-assets were, if at all, only subject to the fragmented local laws of the EU Member States resulting in an uneven playing field and obstacles to digitalization and to the success of new technologies in the EU.
+The new EU regulatory framework covering those crypto-assets primarily consists of the following EU regulations:

 Utility Tokens, Stable Coins and E-Money Tokens